adreaskar/-Custom-browser-CSS-scripts/README.md

 :fox_face: **For Mozilla users:**
 > https://addons.mozilla.org/en-US/firefox/addon/styl-us/

-### After you have installed the extension, head over to [my userstyles.org account](https://userstyles.org/users/992379) and install any style.
+### After having installed the extension, you can head over to userstyles.org and install any style:

+1) Google Dark Theme:

+2) Youtube Custom Accent Color: https://userstyles.org/styles/187051/youtube-custom-accent-color

 The styles are constantly under development and new features are being added.